Jacob J. Rosenthal

 Jacob J. Rosenthal, also known as J.J.
 Rosenthal or Jake Rosenthal, was a theater manager best known for managing Cohan & Harris' Bronx Opera House.
 He was married to actress Kathryn Osterman with whom he had a son, the comedian Jack Osterman.
-He died July 12, 1923 and was buried in Woodlawn Cemetery in the Bronx.
+He died July 12, 1923.

 Early career

 He had been working as a police reporter for the Cincinnati Enquirer for two years when he decided to embark in the theatrical business as a press agent for theater managers John H. Havlin of the Havlin Theatre and Robert E.J.
 Miles of the Grand Opera House both in Cincinnati.
 In a brazen move that will become a trademark throughout his professional career, he secured an ad in red ink on the first page of the Cincinnati Enquirer announcing the coming of Effie Ellsler in Hazel Kirke.
 John R. McLean, the owner of the Enquirer, had publicly boasted that nobody had enough money to buy an ad on the first page of his newspaper.
-Somehow Jake had managed to not only get the ad for free but in red, infuriating McLean who asked his employers to dismiss him.
+Somehow Jake had managed to not only get the ad for free but in red, infuriating McLean, who asked his employers to dismiss him.

-Out of a job he moves to New York City and quickly starts working for the likes of Charles Frohman, Klaw & Erlanger and other theatrical producers.
+Out of a job, he moved to New York City and quickly started working for the likes of Charles Frohman, Klaw & Erlanger and other theatrical producers.

-On June 9, 1898 he marries actress Kathryn Osterman in New York at the home of Kathryn's sister, actress Anna Belmont.
+On June 9, 1898, he married actress Kathryn Osterman in New York at the home of Kathryn's sister, actress Anna Belmont.
 Three years later, having moved to Toledo Ohio, they had a son, Jack, who became a comedian in vaudeville and movies under his mother's last name.

 J.J.
-Rosenthal subsequently works for A.H.
+Rosenthal subsequently worked for A.H.
 Woods and is credited with bringing George Broadhurst to prominence and catapulting Julian Eltinge to stardom.
 He then managed his wife's tour for three seasons before becoming the manager of the Gaiety Theatre in San Francisco.